beegy-labs/my-girok/README.md

 # My-Girok

-> Modern Authentication & User Management System with Multi-Provider OAuth
+> Personal Information Management Platform - Organize Your Career, Budget, and More

-A production-ready authentication service built with TypeScript, NestJS, Prisma, and React.
-Features include local authentication, OAuth integration (Google, Kakao, Naver), role-based access control, and secure JWT token management.
+A comprehensive personal management platform that helps you organize and showcase your professional profile.
+Create multiple resumes tailored for different purposes, manage your budget, and share your information securely with time-limited links.
+Built with modern technologies including TypeScript, NestJS, Prisma, and React.

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)
 ![Node](https://img.shields.io/badge/node-22.x-green.svg)